ncaanext/NCAA06Next/NEXT-Dynasty-Mod/readme-auto-schedule.txt

 3. Open the new Virtual Disc drive.
 Copy the entire contents into the NCAA06 folder created in Step 2.

-4. In the same directory as this readme file, go to the Auto Method folder, and open the ISO-PATCH folder.
+4. In the same directory as this readme file, go to the Auto Method folder.

-5. Copy the contents (i.e. DATA and its sub-directories) into the "NCAA06" folder.
+5. Inside this folder is a file called Template.dat.
+Copy it into the "NCAA06/DATA/" folder.
 This will override the existing Template.dat file.

 6. Now open ImgBurn.